From the airport to the city centre Chicago

 Arrival by boat Chicago

-Not taking a boat in a city that is in the heart of the Great Lakes and has a river running through it would be a travesty!
-In addition to the guided tours that allow you to discover Chicago from the water, the city has a network of water cabs that connect many of its neighborhoods.
-The Chicago Water Taxi(www.chicagowatertaxi.com) operates year-round, with reduced hours during the winter.
+A city in the heart of the Great Lakes, with a river running through it, would be hard pressed not to take to the water!
+In addition to guided tours that let you discover Chicago from the water, the city has a network of water cabs that connect many of its neighborhoods.
+The Chicago Water Taxi(www.chicagowatertaxi.com) operates year-round, with reduced hours in winter.
 A day pass costs US$10 and a single trip US$6.
-The 6 lines, each with a different color, serve the Chinatown, West Loop, Chicago Riverwalk, River North and Goose Island neighborhoods
+The 6 lines, each a different color, serve the Chinatown, West Loop, Chicago Riverwalk, River North and Goose Island neighborhoods.

 Public transport Chicago